magento/devdocs/guides/v1.0/frontend-dev-guide/themes/theme-apply.md

 <h2 id="theme-apply-apply">Apply a theme in the Admin</h2>
-After you added your theme in the file system <!--ADDLINK -->, you can apply it to your store.
+After you added your theme in the file system<!--ADDLINK -->, you can apply it to your store.
 This is done in the Admin panel.

 To apply a newly added theme:

 1. In the Admin panel go to **CONTENT** > **Design** > **Themes** and make sure your theme appeared in the list of available themes.
-If it is not displayed in the grid, probably your theme.xml is not correct.
 2. Go to **Stores** > **Configuration** > **Design**.
-3. In the **Scope** dropdown in the upper-left corner, select the store view where you want to apply the theme.
+3. In the **Scope** drop-down field in the upper-left corner, select the store view where you want to apply the theme.
 4. On the **Design Theme** tab, select your newly created theme in the **Design Theme** drop-down.
 5. Click **Save Config**.
 6. Reload the store front pages to see changes applied.